 These itineraries are designed to give you some suggestions for what is possible when you travel in Sri Lanka, and they showcase some of the routes that we’ve found work particularly well.

 Explore rural villages and rolling hills dotted with tea bushes in the Tea Country.

 Track leopard in the Yala National Park.

-Take a walk through the Sinharaja Rainforest Biosphere, a UNESCO World Heritage Site.
+Take a walk through the Sinharaja Forest Reserve, a UNESCO World Heritage Site.

-- The villa is comprised of 12 rooms, offering an intimate, relaxing atmosphere.
+- The villa comprises 12 rooms, offering an intimate, relaxing atmosphere.

 - Indulge in the Mosvold high tea with delicate pastries and aromatic tea.

 - Situated right on the beach, take a dip in the warm waters of the Indian Ocean.